How Bike Club Works

 Wozniak was later given Whorton's information.
 "I was in after the first phone call," said Whorton.

 Bike Club was introduced at Emerson Elementary in the 2014-15 school year.
 Bike Club immediately became a part of Emerson's culture.
 The program serves multiple roles for participating children.
 The volunteers encourage engagement, leadership, good citizenship and participate as mentors to many of the children as well.
 In fact, several children who have gone on to middle school have come back to Emerson to see "Mr. Mike."

 "I've just seen positive changes," said Emerson Elementary Principal Tammie States.
 "They have taken more of a leadership role.
 Not only in Bike Club but in their classrooms.
 They feel good about themselves because they are a part of something that is unique."

-In the 2016-17 school year, Bike Club's will be operated at nine Tulsa Public Elementary Schools with plans to reach additional children through program expansion each year.
+In the 2017-18 school year, Bike Club's will be operated at 13 Tulsa Public Schools - adding three more elementary schools and our first middle school Bike Club - with plans to reach additional children through program expansion each year.

 Watch out world.
 Here comes Bike Club!